koalapower/nmap-tool/README.md

 8. customFieldForScannerName - name of custom filed to store scanner information (you should create custom field for scanner manualy in KUMA web-interface)
 9. reportPath - path to nmap report

-If you dont need custom fileds, set 4 and 5 parameter false and igonre parameters 6-8.
+If you dont need custom fields, set 4 and 5 parameter false and igonre parameters 6-8.